anaghajp1996/notes/README.md

 * Users can login/signup using email or Google auth
 * Users can reset their password
 * Users can create note and add text with an image
+* Users can edit the note offline as well

 ## Dependencies